Expert Bowing Wall Repair

 When Repairs are Needed

-If left unattended, bowing foundation walls may worsen and cause a major foundation failure.
+Ignoring the need for foundation wall repair services in your Denver home may result in a major foundation failure.
 Repairs to your foundation walls are necessary if one or any combination of the listed signs is present.
 Repairs are particularly needed if your foundation walls are made of concrete hollow blocks (CHB), not poured concrete.
 Foundation walls made of CHB give in more readily and create bowing walls as the soil pushes on the mortar joints between the blocks.

 Poured concrete foundations, on the other hand, typically have horizontal cracks as an early warning sign.
-If you notice any of these signs for either type of foundation, call us to inspect your foundation walls and recommend the best repair measure.
+If you notice any of these signs for either type of foundation, make an appointment for our foundation wall repair service team in Denver to stop by.
+We will inspect your foundation walls and recommend the best repair measures.

 How We Repair Bowing Walls

-To determine the severity of the bowing and the repairs needed, one of our team members will inspect your foundation walls.
-Depending on the extent of bowing, you may need to brace your foundation walls d to be braced with one of our wall anchors or wall-reinforcing solutions.
+To determine the severity of the bowing and the foundation wall repair services needed, one of our team members will come out for an inspection.
+Depending on the extent of bowing, you may need your foundation walls to be braced with one of our wall anchors or wall-reinforcing solutions.

 When Wall Anchors Can’t be Used